xiaominzhu88/TIL-React-client-Node-backend/README.md

 🌤🌤 😳

-_Navigate to http://localhost:3000 it shows "Hello from Frontend!" but without any RESPONSE from backend, and inspect that:⬇️ 👀_
+_Navigate to http://localhost:3000 it shows "Hi I'm from Frontend!" but without any RESPONSE from backend, and inspect that:⬇️ 👀_

 ```jsx
 createError.js:16 Uncaught (in promise) Error: Request failed with status code 404